Will the application deadline be extended?

 Are there minimum requirements for transfer admission?

-No. There are no GPA, rank requirements or cut-off scores used in the admissions process.
+There are no GPA, rank requirements, or cut-off scores used in the admissions process; however, we encourage transfer applicants to be in the top half of their 1L class.

 How are transfer admission decisions made?